 A book on ethics and philosophy of values

-To determine whether or not value can provide an analysis of "Good", Moore would have to examine the concept of value in its own right.
-But once again, Moore never carries out this examination.
-Moore therefore deprives "value", without any justification, of the dignity of being able to provide an analysis of "good".
+To determine whether value can provide an analysis of 'good', Moore would have to examine the concept of value in its own right.
+But once again, he never carries out this examination.
+Moore therefore deprives 'value', without any justification, of the dignity of being able to provide an analysis of 'good'.

 We should also remember that Moore defined good as a kind of value.
 Now, to analyse things, thought has long proceeded by classifying them according to genus and species.
-We thought we understood the meaning of a thing when we could identify the species to which it belonged, then the class, then the genus, and so on.
+We thought we understood the meaning of a thing when we could identify the species to which it belonged, then the class, and finally the genus, and so on.
 In other words, it was accepted that to analyse a thing or a concept, you had to identify the class in which it was embedded.
-We knew what man was by defining him as a "mammal, warm-blooded biped, etc.".
-Moore takes up this traditional approach by identifying the genus to which the good belongs: value, but he refuses to admit, against the evidence, that this makes it possible to analyse the meaning of the word "good", a bit like admitting that man was indeed a warm-blooded mammal but that these were simply synonyms that shed no light on what a man is.
+We knew what man was by defining him as a 'mammal, warm-blooded biped, etc.'.

 5) Conclusion